Elephmoon/anagramDictionary/README.md

 `dictionary       | time="2020-11-23T17:16:58Z" level=info msg="server start at :3000" program=anagramDictionary`
 3. Now you can go to http://localhost:3000/swagger-ui/ and use the application
 ## Using API without swagger-ui
 If you want to send requests directly to the application, you need to use **http://localhost:3000/api/v1/** also endpoints and data types from specification
+You can send requests using [Postman](https://www.postman.com/) or other applications